Carl Sofus Lumholtz: Mexico

 Tarahumara Woman Being Weighed, Chihuahua.
 1892 photo by Carl Lumholtz.

 Lumholtz later travelled to Mexico with the Swedish botanist C. V. Hartman He stayed for many years, conducting several expeditions from 1890 through to 1910 which were paid for by the American Museum of Natural History.
 His work, Unknown Mexico, was a 1902 two-volume set describing many of the indigenous peoples of northwestern Mexico, including the Cora, Tepehuán, Pima Bajo, and especially the Tarahumara, among whom he lived for more than a year.
 Lumholtz was one of the first to describe artifacts from the ancient shaft tomb and the Purépecha culture.
 He described archaeological sites, as well as the flora and fauna, of the northern Sierra Madre region called the gran Chichimeca.
 He gave a series of three lectures on "The Characteristics of Cave Dwellers of the Sierra Madre" for the Lowell Institute's 1893–94 season.

 In 1905 Lumholtz was a founding member of the Explorers Club, an organization to promote exploration and scientific investigation in the field.
 He went on a brief expedition to India from 1914 to 1915, then to Borneo from 1915 to 1917, which was his last expedition.

+Along with John Raleigh Briggs and James Mooney in the late 1800s, Lumholtz was one of the first Westerners known to have tried and described the effects of peyote.
+He learned of and tried peyote through his encounters with the Tarahumara and Huichol natives of Mexico.
+Subsequently, Lumholtz sent the German chemist Arthur Heffter peyote buttons, and Heffter successfully isolated and identified mescaline as the active constituent of peyote in 1897, publishing his findings in 1898.